 What exactly doesn’t an estate plan entail?
 Usually, it just involves listing all your assets.
 Next, you would create a will, and make it accessible to key stakeholders, like an estate lawyer and beneficiaries.

 Final Words of Advice

 I’ll be honest with you.
-Even with a financial plan in tow, there will be turbulent days, weeks, or months.
-Don’t let that being you down tough.
+Even with a financial growth plan in tow, there will be turbulent days, weeks, or months.
+Don’t let that being you down though.
 Schedule monthly check-ins to track your progress and make necessary adjustments as needed.

 By John Rampton

 The Epoch Times Copyright © 2022 The views and opinions expressed are only those of the authors.
 They are meant for general informational purposes only and should not be construed or interpreted as a recommendation or solicitation.
 The Epoch Times does not provide investment, tax, legal, financial planning, estate planning, or any other personal finance advice.
 The Epoch Times holds no liability for the accuracy or timeliness of the information provided.